Best ways to invest money in South Africa (for beginners)

 How to invest:

-Exchange-Traded Funds (ETFs): Anyone can buy and sell ETF shares through an online trading platform like EasyEquities or many popular fund management accounts.
+Exchange Traded Funds (ETFs): Anyone can buy and sell ETFs shares through an online trading platform like EasyEquities or many popular fund management accounts.
 Download the app to get started or contact a company that offers ETFs to find out how to invest.

 Unit Trusts: Invest through financial institutions, fund managers, or specialised investment platforms.
 Companies like Allan Grey, Ninety One, Sygnia, and many others all offer Unit Trusts.